Is it possible to exercise while fasting? This is a common question we hear all the time and the simple answer is ‘Yes’.

 People think that food gives them energy and therefore it will be difficult to fast and exercise at the same time.
 Some people with physically demanding jobs feel that they could not fast and work properly.
 What’s the truth?

 Let’s think logically about what happens when we eat.
 Insulin goes up telling your body to use some of that food energy immediately.
 The remainder is stored as sugar (glycogen in the liver).
 Once the glycogen stores are full, then the liver manufactures fat (DeNovo Lipogenesis).
 Dietary protein is broken down into component amino acids.
-Some is used to repair proteins but excess amino acids are turned to glucose.
+Much of it is used to repair proteins and excess amino acids are turned into glucose.
 Dietary fat is absorbed directly by the intestines.
 It doesn’t undergo any further transformation and is stored as fat.

 Insulin’s main action is to inhibit lipolysis.
 This means that it blocks fat burning.
 The incoming flood of glucose from food is sent to the rest of the body to be used as energy.

 So what happens during a fast?

 It’s just the food-storage process in reverse.
 First, your body burns the stored sugar, then it burns the stored fat.
 In essence, during feeding you store food energy.
 During fasting, you burn energy from your stored food (sugar and fat).

 Note that the amount of energy that is used by, and available to, your body stays the same.
 The basal metabolic rate stays the same.
 This is the basic energy used for vital organs, breathing, heart function etc. Eating does not increase basal metabolism except for the small amount used to digest food itself (the thermic effect of food).

 If you exercise while fasting, the body will start by burning sugar.
 Glycogen is a molecule composed of many sugars all put together.
 When it comes time to use it for energy, the liver simply starts breaking all the chains to release the individual sugar molecules that can now be used for energy.